ita-social-projects/SpaceToStudy-BackEnd/README.md

 ## Features

 - **User Management**: Registration, authentication, and authorization.
-- **Session Management**: Creation, update, and deletion of study sessions.
 - **Reviews & Ratings**: Users can leave feedback and rate tutors and students.
 - **Notifications**: System for alerts about upcoming sessions and events.